 Given my own curiosity, I thought I’d throw my story on the stack.

-My journey to publication began on a dark and stormy night (well, maybe).
+My journey to publication began on a dark and stormy night (seriously).
 It was November of 2008, and my baby girl was just shy of three months old.
 She was a beautiful little thing, but she wasn’t nearly as good a sleeper as her big brother.
-At the time, I had a killer part-time job working from home for a legal consulting company, but it still wasn’t what I really, really wanted to do.
-I wanted to write.
+At the time, I had a part-time job working from home for a legal consulting company, but it wasn’t what I really, really wanted to do.
+I wanted to tell stories, be creative, get back on the stage.
 I wanted THAT to be my job.

-So, as I wandered the house with my tiny insomniac, singing and rocking, I considered the possibility that I could write a novel.
-I’d started and stopped several times before, but something was different this time.
+So, as I wandered the house with my tiny insomniac, singing and rocking, I considered the possibility that I could, in fact, tell stories from home.
+I could write a novel.
+It was a task I’d started and stopped several times before, but something was different this time.
 Somewhere along the way, I had picked up an immeasurably valuable nugget: I was learning to be patient with myself.

 Maybe it was the gauntlet of parenting, or the sheer lack of sleep, but whatever it was, I knew I had the ability to be patient through the brainstorming process.